furby-tm/MIT-6.00/README.md

-# MIT 6.00 - Introduction to Computer Science and Programming
+# Massachusetts Institute of Technology 6.00 - Introduction to Computer Science and Programming
 Here is my repo for the problem sets done in MIT 6.00, every solution here is done in Python.
 The files in this repository have been completed by Tyler Furby, with no collaboration.